kylebeggs/kylebeggs/README.md

 Hi, I’m @kylebeggs, a PhD Candidate at the University of Central Florida focusing on computational mechanics, specifically on meshless PDE solvers and data-driven approaches to mechanics.
+My main application for this work is hemodynamic simulations.

 Check out my website at [kylebeggs.com](https://kylebeggs.com)!